Lab-Brat/gentoo_update/README.md

 emerge --sync
 ```

-All packages in GURU overlay need an `~arch` keyword.
+All packages in GURU overlay must have `~arch` keyword, more on it in
+`The Regulations` section in the [documentation](https://wiki.gentoo.org/wiki/Project:GURU).
-For example, on amd64 architecture add it using:
+For example, on amd64 architecture it can be added via:

 ```bash
 echo 'app-admin/gentoo_update ~amd64' > /etc/portage/package.accept_keywords/gentoo_update